 European and British contacts with China 1700-1800

 A previous piece reviewed the very few contacts between the UK and China leading up to 1700.
-Many people still regard the first important contact was with the Opium Wars (1842-60) so it is interesting to delve into the events that led up it.
+Many people still regard the first important contact was with the Opium Wars (1842-60) so it is interesting to delve into the events that led up to it.
 The 18th century saw a substantial shift in attitudes to China in Britain even though direct contact was very limited.

 To set the scene at around 1700 there were two strands of contact: mercantile and intellectual.
 British traders were keen to dislodge the Portuguese and Spanish from their very lucrative monopoly of trade with China.
 The ‘conquest’ of India became Britain’s main focus with the mighty English East India Company (EIC) dominating control.
 Once India became a cash cow, bringing fortunes to all those concerned with the trade, thoughts naturally turned to China.
 India had an ancient civilization that had fallen into decline; surely India's neighbor, China, would just as easily fall into Britain's lap?